 If you're having a hard time screwing the thermostat into the box, it could be either that the wires inside the box are preventing the device from moving inward or something much simpler.

 The simple solution, at least with metal boxes, is to jiggle the screw side-to-side to get it to seat properly.
 If the screw is seated properly, it should easily turn in.

 Another "trick" is to use a manual screwdriver, as this gives you better control.Continue to 9 of 9 below.

 09 of 09

-Before you test your thermostat, replace the face place.
-Even though a properly installed thermostat minus faceplace shouldn't have any powered-up exposed sections, you can't be too careful with high voltages (an errant screwdriver can touch hot areas in the box).
+Before you test your thermostat, replace the faceplate.
+Even though a properly installed thermostat minus faceplate shouldn't have any powered-up exposed sections, you can't be too careful with high voltages (an errant screwdriver can touch hot areas in the box).